 - Lidoderm patch

 - Transcutaneous electrical nerve stimulation (TENS)—a device that generates low-level pulses of electrical current on the skin's surface

-- Keep all blisters covered with a bandage until they are dry and crusted over.
+- Keep all blisters covered with a bandage.
+Keep them covered until they are dry and crusted over.

-- If you are a healthcare worker, do not return to work until the blisters are dry and crusted over.
+- Check with your company's guidelines before returning to work if you are a health worker.
+Most cannot return to work until the blisters are crusted over.